Automattic/jetpack/projects/plugins/wpcomsh/README.md

 Note: if you decide to download the zip of wpcomsh from the GitHub repo, it won't work as that zip doesn't contain all the git submodules which wpcomsh depends on.

 If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `master` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
-After that, send the link to that PR to the Automated Transfer Slack channels for review.
+Make sure to test thoroughly on a WoA dev blog and send the PR to your team for review.

 When working on wpcomsh, follow the [WP.org coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) and make sure to add enough logging (either by returning `WP_Error` and/or by using `error_log`) where needed.